Frequently Asked Questions

 Who can apply for the Walter A. Rosenblith New Investigator Award?

 Scientists of any nationality residing anywhere in the world and holding a PhD, ScD, MD, DVM, DrPH, or equivalent degree are eligible to apply.
-By the date that full applications are due, the applicant must be appointed at the Assistant Professor (USA), University Lecturer (UK), or equivalent level at an academic or research institution.
+By the date that preliminary applications are due, the applicant must be appointed at the Assistant Professor (USA), University Lecturer (UK), or equivalent level at an academic or research institution.

 This position must be a permanent, ongoing position (not a contract with a fixed end date).